Frequently Asked Questions

 Back To All FAQs

-The national average cost to scan a paper document ranges from $0.07 to $.0.12 per page.
-There are a number of other factors that can affect the price, including the condition of the documents and discounted rates applied for bulk scanning (large volumes = reduced price per page).
+The national average cost to scan a paper document is between $0.07 and $0.12 per page.
+However, several factors can impact this price, such as the condition of the documents and discounts for bulk scanning—larger volumes often result in a lower price per page.

-The chart below shows the average document scanning prices per page based on the type of material scanned.
+The chart below shows average document scanning prices per page based on the type of material being scanned.

 Document Category Average Cost